JuliaML/RankAggregation.jl/README.md

   </a>
 </p>

 Given a set of objects (e.g. rows of a table) with scores given by different scoring methods (e.g. columns), how to rank the objects?
 This problem is known in the literature as the rank aggregation problem.

-The problem is trivial when there is only one score for each object (one column), but with multiple scores the ranking becomes challenging.
+The problem is trivial when there is only one score for each object (one column), but ranking objects on the basis of multiple (conflicting) scores is challenging.
+This package provides algorithms to aggregate multiple scores stored in a tabular format (see [Tables.jl](https://github.com/JuliaData/Tables.jl)) into a final rank vector.